 The Company's exposure to Interest rate risk arises from the bank deposit interest rates change.
-If the interest rate had increased (decreased) by 1%, the Company's net profit after tax would have increased (decreased) by \$7,350 thousand and \$5,343 thousand for the year ended December 31, 2022 and 2021, all other variable factors that remain constant.
+If the interest rate had increased (decreased) by 1%, the Company's net profit after tax would have increased (decreased) by \$10,379 thousand and \$7,350 thousand for the year ended December 31, 2023 and 2022, respectively with all other variable factors that remain constant.